alexed1/LightningFlowComponents/flow_action_components/ersNavigateToRecord/README.md

 ## Installation

-In your Developer Console, select File > New > Lightning Component > Name: ersNavigateToRecord > Submit
+In your Developer Console, select File > New > Lightning Component > Name: navigateToRecord > Submit
-- For Component, replace everything shown with the contents of **ersNavigateToRecord.cmp**
+- For Component, replace everything shown with the contents of **navigateToRecord.cmp**
-- For Controller, replace everything shown with the contents of **ersNavigateToRecordController.js**
+- For Controller, replace everything shown with the contents of **navigateToRecordController.js**
-- For Design, replace everything shown with the contents of **ersNavigateToRecord.design**
+- For Design, replace everything shown with the contents of **navigateToRecord.design**

 Then select File > Save All